 Adding a first-party BlueConic hostname for each channel

 The First-Party Hostname Console provides a simple UI for you to create a customized first-party hostname for each BlueConic channel in your tenant.
 To do this, open the Settings menu for BlueConic channels and hostnames.
-As part of this process, BlueConic will generate DNS records for your domain, which your IT team will need to register with your DNS provider (for example, in Route 53 for AWS-hosted domains).
+As part of this process, BlueConic will generate DNS records for your domain, which your IT team will need to register with your DNS provider (for example, in Route 53 for AWS-hosted domains) within 14 days.
 This process works with any DNS provider.
 Contact your BlueConic Customer Success Manager if you have questions.